Tales of Daavas: Hero’s Dawn

 “I know, but… I just want Daavas to go back to the way things were, back when we were still creating the world.
 Before the Chaos War, when it was just you, me, and mother going about, creating Daavas, and yes, even all of the chaos that resulted in our dabbling’s with the Giants and the Elder Dragons.”
 Granitous went on, referring to the Age of Pandemonium when Elv-A’dan made Daavas with the help of Granitous and Fa’high.
-“So do I Granitous,” said Fa’high in agreement, “so do I.”
+“So do I Granitous,” Fa’high said in agreement, “so do I.”

-Little did either god suspect that the fate of all Daavas would be turned on its head in the coming days… much of which would be pretty weird in of itself.
+Little did either god suspect that the fate of all Daavas would be turned on its head in the coming days… much of which would be pretty weird in and of itself.